The Great Escape

 Hopkins Ordinary (Sperryville, VA)

-Owners Sherri Fickel and Kevin Kraditor enjoy sharing their home and seeing that their guests feel pampered.
+Owners Olivia and Katie enjoy sharing their home and seeing that their guests feel pampered.
 They can provide local maps, recommendations and reservations for meals or activities, and insider advice on the area.
 The original brick building of Hopkins Ordinary was built around 1820 by John Hopkins and today is listed on the National Register of Historic Places.
 The inn has several expansive porches and inviting outdoor spaces.
-Added bonus, brewery in the basement!
-Each room is unique and well appointed, prices ranging from $169 to $399.
+Added bonus, a brewery in the basement!
+Each room is unique and well appointed.

 See more lodging options in Rappahannock County >